Death of hope for the hopeless

 Asma got her first taste of authoritarian rule when her father was arbitrarily arrested and she dared to challenge General Yahya Khan’s ruthless military dictatorship that resulted in the victory of famous Asma Jeelani case.
 It showed her the way to fight for civil and human rights and then she did not stop against all successive military dictators.
 Her creed was democratic, secular, enlightened and humanistic, and she never compromised on her principles about human dignity, a civilized polity and rule of law.
 Her unflinching passion and commitment was to universal human rights, women’s rights, equality of minorities as citizens and civil liberties.
 Whoever tried to trample upon the rights of the people found a dauntless resistance from this physically meek but invincible woman-Asma.

 Though her relationship with Benazir Bhutto was very cordial, she even did not spare her when it came to the rights of the people.
-She continued to steadfastly follow a consistent democratic line while opposing any kind of political role of military since she was an ardent believer in civilian supremacy.
-Asma was extremely critical of the role of the presidency under Article 58-2(b) in dissolving four successive governments.
-She was one of the pioneers of movement for the restoration of judiciary after the imposition of emergency and became the first woman president of the Supreme Court Bar Association.
-When Benazir Bhutto (BB) came back in 2007, after breaking a deal with Gen Musharraf, she advised her to stand up to all kinds of extra-constitutional pressures and bring reforms into the Constitution to strengthen the supremacy of the parliament.
+She continued to steadfastly follow a consistent democratic line while opposing any kind of role of political role of military since she was an ardent believer in civilian supremacy.
+Asma was extremely critical of the role of the presidency under article 58-2(b) in dissolving four successive governments.
+She was one of the pioneers of movement for the restoration of judiciary after the imposition of emergency and became the first woman president of Supreme Court Bar Association.
+When Benazir Bhutto (BB) came back in 2007, after breaking her deal with Gen Musharraf, she advised her to stand up to all kinds of extra-constitutional pressures and bring reforms into the constitution to strengthen the supremacy of the parliament.

 In her death, Pakistan has lost an outstanding and brave daughter, who fought for the dignity of human beings and liberal-democratic values.
 She symbolised a civilized Pakistan, which should have given her the respect she deserved.
 Lastly, I owe her an apology and beg her forgiveness for a misunderstanding.